As one prolific striker waved goodbye to Leeds United, another sat in the stands just wanting to say hello again.

 Argentinian strikers who used to play for Barcelona and have long blonde hair just aren’t supposed to rock up at third-tier clubs.

 Okay, he technically only played for Barcelona B, but the third tier is exactly where Leeds were when Becchio arrived on trial in 2008, having been recommended to the club by former Newcastle defender Marcelinho.

 It didn’t take long for the forward to earn a permanent deal, and upon his signature on a three-year contract, manager Gary McAllister commented: “He’s working hard.
 He’s got a good instinct, he’ll be dangerous.”

 McAllister wouldn’t last until the end of the season, but those words remained prescient for the next five years.

 It took Becchio only 25 seconds to open his account on his league debut, scoring in a 1-1 draw at Yeovil, and in the ensuing years he went on to break into the top 10 league goalscorers in Leeds’ history.

 In every one of his four-and-a-half seasons in a white shirt he reached double figures for goals, making the step up to the Championship with consummate ease as he spearheaded Simon Grayson’s exciting young team.

-The quantity was impressive, but the quality often went under appreciated, masked by his reputation for hard work and a style which was not always easy on the eye.
+The quantity was impressive, but the quality often went underappreciated, masked by his reputation for hard work and a style that was not always easy on the eye.